top of page

 How do I know if I am in Perimenopause?

-As a result, women may spend years dealing with symptoms like brain fog, insomnia, anxiety, and depression, without fully understanding what is happening in their bodies.
+As a result, women may spend months or even years dealing with symptoms, without fully understanding what is happening in their bodies.
 Recognizing perimenopause is crucial, as it allows women to make informed decisions about their health and well-being during this transitional period.
 Understanding what to expect can empower you to navigate this time with a lot more ease and confidence.

 What is Perimenopause?

 According to Dr. Aviva Romm, renowned MD, midwife and herbalist, in her book Botanical Medicine for Women's Health, hormonal markers for perimenopause include a luteinizing hormone (LH) level greater than 50 mIU/L and an estradiol level less than 50 pg/mL.
-However, because hormone levels fluctuate during this transition, a diagnosis may not be clear-cut, and women often need to rely on a combination of test results, symptoms and medical history.
+However, she also emphasizes that a diagnosis may not be clear-cut, and that practitioners need to rely on a combination of test results, symptoms and medical history.

 If you're over 37 and experience at least three of these symptoms, it's likely you are entering perimenopause, provided other conditions have been ruled out.